jtejido/go-sourceafis/README.md

 # go-sourceafis
-Golang port of SourceAFIS: A library for human fingerprint recognition
+An Unofficial Golang port of SourceAFIS: A library for human fingerprint recognition

 go-sourceafis is a pure Golang port of [SourceAFIS](https://sourceafis.machinezoo.com/), an algorithm for recognition of human fingerprints.